Reflected multi-entropy and its holographic dual

 For a given multipartite mixed state, we can canonically purify it to obtain a pure state~\cite{Dutta:2019gen}.
 Using the recent proposal for pure state multipartite entanglement measure~\cite{Gadde:2022cqi} based on the replica trick and permutation invariance, one can compute the so-called multi-entropy for the purified state.
 We propose this as an intrinsic multipartite measure for the original mixed state, which we term {\it reflected multi-entropy}.
+Unlike multi-entropy~\cite{Gadde:2023zzj, Gadde:2023zni, Harper:2024ker, Gadde:2024jfi}, reflected multi-entropy is intrinsically well-defined in the ultraviolet, thus circumventing the divergence issue that plagues EE as well as multi-entropy in quantum field theory.
+We note that while the multipartite generalizations of reflected entropy have been studied in~\cite{Bao:2019zqc, Chu:2019etd}\footnote{A related measure called the multipartite entanglement of purification has been investigated in~\cite{Umemoto:2018jpc, Bao:2018gck}. } , these attempts are fundamentally distinct from our approach.
+Crucially, unlike these previous measures in~\cite{Bao:2019zqc, Chu:2019etd}—which are defined through the von Neumann entropy on replica spaces—our proposed reflected multi-entropy is fundamentally rooted in multi-entropy, an intrinsic multipartite entanglement measure.

-Unlike multi-entropy~\cite{Gadde:2023zzj, Gadde:2023zni, Harper:2024ker, Gadde:2024jfi}, reflected multi-entropy is intrinsically well-defined in the ultraviolet, thus circumventing the divergence issue that plagues entanglement entropy as well as multi-entropy in QFT.
-In the remainder of this letter, we first introduce reflected multi-entropy as the mixed-state generalization of multi-entropy, and then propose its holographic dual.
-For the tripartite case, we perform a field-theoretical calculation using a six-point function of twist operators and find that it matches the holographic result exactly, both at zero and finite temperature.
+In the remainder of this Letter, we first introduce reflected multi-entropy as the mixed-state generalization of multi-entropy, and then propose its holographic dual.
+For the tripartite case, we perform a field-theoretical calculation using a six-point function of twist operators and find that it matches the holographic result, both at zero and finite temperature.

-\section{A Generalization of multi-entropy}
+\subsection{A Generalization of multi-entropy}